The Best Student Internship Platforms

 The best internship platforms do a lot of the heavy lifting for you when it comes to finding the perfect internship for your career.
 They should make it easy to narrow down your search to the opportunities that are right for you.
 We tested out six of the top platforms around and graded each of them on four criteria: search functionality, number of internship postings, additional tools, and educational resources.
 In the end, we were left with a trio of student internship platforms we highly recommend.

 How We Chose the Best Student Internship Platforms

 Open to everyone

-Before beginning our evaluation, we collected a list of popular platforms from Google and third-party reviews.
-This gave us a list of 20 companies.
+To begin, we collected a list of popular platforms from Google and third-party reviews.
+This gave us a list of 19 companies.
 From this initial list, we looked for platforms that anyone can use.
 That cut out industry-specific platforms (Mediabistro and USAJOBS), platforms that require a paid subscription to access openings (CareerShift and CEI Internships), and platforms that are only available to women (HerCampus and InternQueen).

 In addition, we required companies to have an internship search filter, so that internship-seekers don’t have to weed through hundreds of full-time jobs to find what they’re looking for.
 That eliminated platforms like SimplyHired and College Recruiter.

 “A good student internship platform is accessible to everyone, has a wide selection of internships, is easy to use and navigate, and also offers applicants with educational materials on how to improve their chances of getting an internship.”

 Six platforms passed our initial cuts.
 From there, we wanted to evaluate how easy it was to search for internships on each site.
 How well does the search engine function?
 Can you separate paid and unpaid internships?
 How many job-type filters are available?
 We gave higher ratings to sites with an abundance of search features and filters.